Editor’s Note: This post was originally published on January 25, 2016 and has been updated with recent information.

 The most common symptoms, according to the CDC, are fever, rash, joint pain, and conjunctivitis, as well as muscle pain and headache.
 Although hospitalization is uncommon and the symptoms are mild, it is important to seek medical attention if you have these conditions after a trip to affected regions.
 The CDC warns that these symptoms are similar to that of dengue and chikungunya, so a blood test may be necessary to provide a diagnosis.
 Zika symptoms can last up to a week, and the time from exposure to symptoms is unknown, but it’s believed to be from anywhere from a few days to a week.

 In May of 2015, the Pan American Health Organization (PAHO) confirmed the first infection in Brazil.
-Since then, the outbreak there has led to reports of Guillain-Barre syndrome—a rare and potentially life threatening condition where patients are left paralyzed when the immune system attacks part of the nervous system, which can last for several weeks and require life support for survival.
+Since then, the outbreak there has led to reports of Guillain-Barre syndrome—a rare and potentially life-threatening condition in which the immune system attacks part of the nervous system and patients are left paralyzed for up to several weeks, requiring life support for survival.
 The link between Guillain-Barre syndrome and the Zika virus is currently being investigated by the CDC, according to the New York Times.

-While it is a mosquito-borne virus, it’s now known that the disease can also be spread through sexual contact.
+While it is a mosquito-borne virus, the disease can also be spread through sexual contact.

 What to Do if You’re Traveling to These Areas